OttieOtter

 Aspen Trees near the Tree Line

-On the train, we sat across from Larry and Barbara, a nice couple from Ohio, who happened to be in Colorado Springs attending a wedding.
+On the train, we sat across from Larry and Barbara, a friendly couple from Ohio who happened to be in Colorado Springs attending a wedding.
 It was fun exchanging life's experiences with them as we rode the slow train to the top of Pikes Peak.

 The weather couldn't have been better at the summit.
-The temperature was in the mid-forties, the wind was light, and the skies were clear and free of haze.
+The temperature was in the mid-forties, the wind was light, and the skies were clear.
 The northern mountains of New Mexico were visible, as were the higher elevations of Oklahoma.

 Pikes Peak - View from Cog Railway